 Notes to editors

 Fostemsavir (GSK 3684934, previously BMS-663068) is a first in class, HIV-1 attachment inhibitor that blocks viral attachment to CD4 by binding to gp120, acting at the first step of the viral life cycle.

 About the patient population

-Antiretroviral medicines have significantly decreased mortality over the past 30 years; however, treatment failure and antiviral resistance remain a concern for HTE patients and their providers.
-Failure of HIV medicines to control the virus can result in selected mutations resistant to one or more ARV medicines.
-Patient co-morbidities, tolerability, and safety issues may further decrease the number of ARV therapies available to design effective treatment regimens for these HTE patients.
+Highly active antiretroviral medicines have significantly decreased mortality over the past 30 years, however, treatment failure and antiviral resistance remain a concern for HTE patients and their providers.
+Failure of HIV medicines to control the virus can result in selected mutation resistant to one or more antiretroviral medicines.
+Patient co-morbidities, tolerability, and safety issues may further decrease the number of anti-retroviral therapies available to design effective treatment regimens for these HTE patients.
 As a result, treatment options that address the complex needs of HTE people living with HIV remain a significant unmet need.

 About ViiV Healthcare

 ViiV Healthcare is a global specialist HIV company established in November 2009 by GlaxoSmithKline (LSE: GSK) and Pfizer (NYSE: PFE) dedicated to delivering advances in treatment and care for people living with HIV and for people who are at risk of becoming infected with HIV.
 Shionogi joined in October 2012.
 The company’s aim is to take a deeper and broader interest in HIV/AIDS than any company has done before and take a new approach to deliver effective and innovative medicines for HIV treatment and prevention, as well as support communities affected by HIV.

 For more information on the company, its management, portfolio, pipeline, and commitment, please visit www.viivhealthcare.com.